grafana/mimir/docs/configuration/v1-guarantees.md

 - gRPC Store.
 - TLS configuration in gRPC and HTTP clients.
 - TLS configuration in Etcd client.
-- OpenStack Swift storage support (both in blocks and chunks storage).
+- OpenStack Swift storage support.
 - Metric relabeling in the distributor.
 - Scalable query-frontend (when using query-scheduler)
 - Distributor: do not extend writes on unhealthy ingesters (`-distributor.extend-writes=false`)